reactjs/react.dev/content/docs/optimizing-performance.md

 For a complete setup example [see this gist](https://gist.github.com/Rich-Harris/cb14f4bc0670c47d00d191565be36bf0).

 Remember that you only need to do this for production builds.
-You shouldn't apply the `uglify` plugin or the `replace` plugin with `'production'` value in development because they will hide useful React warnings, and make the builds much slower.
+You shouldn't apply the `terser` plugin or the `replace` plugin with `'production'` value in development because they will hide useful React warnings, and make the builds much slower.

 ### webpack {#webpack}